- BFF Home

 Biblical Foundations for Freedom (BFF) has a lot of materials discussing discipleship at each of the three levels: this basic level, the intermediate and advanced levels.
 This takes a Christian from the start to the finish.
 We never stop growing in our life and service.
 We even have a diagram that shows the flow of discipleship and how this training can be integrated into the church.

-BFF has three sets of basic discipleship materials that you can freely use.
+BFF has several sets of basic discipleship materials, many of which are free on the web.
 These materials are designed to train the new or immature Christian in today's modern context.
 There are other discipleship material out there, but they are largely designed for student groups and not centered around the church as they should.

 My heart aches to see students who have been active in their Christian groups only to later never to become active in the local church after they move away.
 There are a number of problems.
 Transition is not easy.
 They have not been trained to adapt to a traditional church setting.
 They get lost in a big church.
 But the biggest problems is that they have never been trained to be Christ and other centered.
 They are self-centered without even knowing it in many cases.